lindermanlab/forward/README.md

 # forward

+## Lab-specific recommendations

+1. Follow the instructions in "Setup" below to configure your `params.sh` script and sherlock ssh config.
+I use port 50000 but that shouldn't matter.
+2. Copy `load_modules.sh` from this repo to `$HOME/bin` on sherlock (e.g., using `scp`)
+3. You might also want to copy the `.bashrc` from this repo.
+It defines helpful aliases and automatically calls `load_modules.sh` when you log in to Sherlock.
+4. Then you should be all set to launch a jupyter notebook by running `bash start.sh jupyter <cluster-dir>` where `cluster-dir` is the directory you want the notebook to be executed from.
+5. Don't forget to stop the notebook when you're done by running `bash end.sh jupyter`.
+You can resume a notebook if your computer goes to sleep and port forwarding stops by running `bash resume.sh jupyter`.

+So far, I've been running my notebooks on the `swl1` partition, but if we start having resource conflicts then you may have to change `params.sh` to use another partition like `owners` or `gpu`.

 ## What is this?
 Forward sets up an sbatch script on your cluster resource and port forwards it back to your local machine!
 Useful for jupyter notebook and tensorboard, amongst other things.